TMUG

 2. River Street

 Summary: A historic waterfront promenade with candy shops and riverboat views.
+However: Uneven paving may be a challenge for umbrella strollers.

 Logistics Strategy: